PetSmart Dispute Resolution Policy

 I acknowledge that I have had the opportunity to review the PetSmart Dispute Resolution Policy (“DRP”) by clicking on a hyperlink in PetSmart’s job application system in which I am making these acknowledgments and/or by visiting the Internet URL address https://www.petsmartcorporate.com/disputeresolutionpolicy/, that I have read the DRP, and that I understand the DRP’s terms and provisions, which are incorporated herein by this reference as though set forth in full.

-Pursuant to the terms of the DRP, both Company and I each waive our rights to have any Covered Disputes (as defined therein) heard or decided through any type of judge or jury trials, class actions, class arbitrations, collective actions, collective arbitrations, “Representative Action” or “PAGA Action” (as defined therein), “Mass Arbitrations” (as defined therein), or coordinated or consolidated arbitrations, actions, or proceedings, all of which are prohibited under the DRP, and Company and I agree that any Covered Disputes can only be resolved through mediation, an individual final and binding arbitration proceeding, or a Small Claims Court action, except as otherwise expressly set forth in the DRP, including in its Mass Arbitrations provisions.
+Pursuant to the terms of the DRP, both the Company and I each waive our rights to have any Covered Disputes (as defined therein) heard or decided through any type of judge or jury trials, class actions, class arbitrations, collective actions, collective arbitrations, “Representative Action” or “Representative PAGA Action” (as defined therein), “Mass Arbitrations” (as defined therein), or coordinated or consolidated arbitrations, actions, or proceedings, all of which are prohibited under the DRP, and the Company and I agree that any Covered Disputes can only be resolved through mediation, an individual final and binding arbitration proceeding, or a Small Claims Court action, except as otherwise expressly set forth in the DRP, including in its Mass Arbitrations provisions.

-I acknowledge, understand, and agree that the DRP is not a non-negotiable material term that I am required to accept in order to apply for, obtain or retain employment with Company, and that to the extent I desire to do so, I am free to seek to negotiate its terms as set forth in Section 24 of the DRP.
-If I primarily reside in California, then I acknowledge and agree that I have in fact been individually represented by legal counsel in negotiating the Chosen State Law provisions of the DRP, if I desired to engage in such negotiating, and if no such negotiating occurred, it was because I did not desire to negotiate the Chosen State Law provision of the DRP.
+I acknowledge, understand, and agree that the DRP is not a non-negotiable material term that I am required to accept in order to apply for, obtain or retain employment with the Company, and that to the extent I desire to do so, I am free to seek to negotiate its terms as set forth in Section 24 of the DRP.
+If I primarily reside in California, then I acknowledge and agree that I have in fact represented myself or been individually represented by legal counsel in negotiating the Chosen State Law provisions of the DRP, if I desired to engage in such negotiating, and if no such negotiating occurred, it was because I did not desire to negotiate the Chosen State Law provision of the DRP.